 Ready to install curtains over blinds in your home?
 Here are a few of our favorite looks.

 Installing curtains over horizontal or Venetian blinds is a fashionable look.
-You can open them completely, close them or tilt them at various angles for the perfect amount of privacy or light.
+You can open and close them completely or tilt them at various angles for the perfect amount of privacy or light.

 Horizontal blinds are available in many materials, including vinyl, aluminum, wood and faux wood.

 Roman shades are a tailored-looking alternative to traditional blinds.
-Roman shades are usually opaque and can only draw up or down, offering less light control options.
+Roman shades are usually opaque and can only draw up or down, offering fewer light control options.